-CORU currently maintains registers for dieticians, occupational therapists, radiographers and radiation therapists, social workers, speech and language therapists, optometrists and dispensing opticians, and physiotherapists.
-In the future, CORU will also regulate clinical biochemists, medical scientists, orthoptists, podiatrists, psychologists and social care workers.
+CORU currently maintains registers for dieticians, occupational therapists, radiographers and radiation therapists, social workers, speech and language therapists, optometrists and dispensing opticians, physiotherapists, medical scientists, podiatrists, psychologists and social care workers.

-Each member of these professions will be required to register with CORU when its respective register is established and, from then, only members registered with CORU can legally use the title of those professions.
+Members of these professions are required to register with CORU in their respective professional registers and only members registered with CORU can legally use the title of those professions.